How to use this

 • Swap and repeat with a different partner.

-Champion notes.
+Advisor notes.
 This is the midpoint.
 Anyone way behind on scope: this is the moment to have an honest conversation about what's achievable by week 11.
 A 50% done honest project is more valuable than a 90% done project that lost its direction.

 Flexibility.
 Guides can join remotely if in-person isn't possible.
 A 30-minute video call works.
 Peer review needs no technology at all.